What causes extra dry skin?

 Limit your bath or shower to 10 minutes, avoiding hot water and harsh, drying soaps.

-Apply moisturizers in the morning and at night, or immediately after bathing to help trap moisture in the skin.
+Apply moisturizers immediately after bathing to help trap moisture in the skin.

 Look for hydrating ingredients like glycerin, mineral oil, and dimethicone that help maintain the skin's moisture barrier.